7 December 2022 marks the 81st anniversary of the attack on Pearl Harbour.

 Doolittle Raid Bombers

 Jacob De Shazer was the bombardier of B-25 No.16.
 After taking off from USS Hornet and dropping bombs on Nagoya, Japan, they flew to China, but ran out of fuel over Japanese controlled China.
 They were captured after parachuting to the ground.
 De Shazer was imprisoned for 40 months, 34 of these months in solitary confinement.
 He was beaten, malnourished and 3 of his crew were executed by firing squad.
 The fourth member, Lt.
 Bob Meder died of starvation.
-After 25 months of hating his captives, a Bible came into his hands, for only three weeks, but it changed his life completely.
-He began to learn Japanese and to treat his captives with respect.
+After 25 months of hating his captors, a Bible came into his hands, for only three weeks, but it changed his life completely.
+He began to learn Japanese and to treat his captors with respect.
 He resolved to bring the Message of Christ to Japan.
 After returning to the USA, De Shazer attended Seattle Pacific College and returned to Japan to preach the Gospel.
 He established a church in Nagoya, the very city he had bombed years before.
 Fuchida became intrigued with the Christian Faith.
 The shocking examples of Christians able to forgive their enemies staggered Fuchida.
 "That's when I met Jesus.
 Looking back I can see now that the Lord had laid His hand upon me so that I might serve Him."

 The Power of the Printed Page